-In South-Iceland we have got the Golden Circle and the Silver Circle, but did you know that we have got the Diamond Circle up north?
-I went up north last summer and checked out the Diamond Circle with Saga Travel to compare it with the very popular Golden Circle tours in the south.
+In South-Iceland we have got the Golden Circle, and in West-Iceland we have got the Silver Circle, but did you know that we have got the Diamond Circle up north?
+I travelled up north last summer and checked out the Diamond Circle with Saga Travel to compare it with the very popular Golden Circle tours in the south.

 Now, let me show you the beautiful highlights: